xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry Failed Execution Immediately

-When a Test Case in a Test Suite fails, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result by default.
-Instead, you can enable the **Retry Failed Execution Immediately** function, so that failed Test Cases are rerun immediately.

-You can configure it to **Retry** multiple times.
-If the retried Test Case fails, the Test Suite continues to rerun until the test case passes or the maximum retry number is reached.

-If all attempts to run the Test Case fail, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result.
+By default, each Test Case is run once during an automation test execution.
+However, you might want to rerun a Failed Test Case several times before moving to execute the next Test Case.
+You can do so with **Retry Failed Execution Immediately**.

+You can configure the desired number of retries for Failed Test Cases.
+Test Cases will be rerun until they either **Passed** or all retries have been used up.
+If all rerun attempts fail, Katalon Studio marks the Test Case as **Failed** and proceeds with the next Test Case.

    >**Requirements**
    >